 Delineation The Raumati groundwater zone occupies the southernmost part of the Kapiti Coast coastal plains between Paekakariki and Paraparaumu.
-Area 22.3 km Boundaries Figure D1 shows the spatial extent of the zone including primary surface water features (streams and wetlands), groundwater level monitoring and concurrent flow gauging sites and the locations of bores recorded on the GWRC Wells database.
-The northern boundary runs NW-SE across the coastal plain and Paraparaumu Beach.
-This 'boundary' is really a transition zone approximating the southern extent of the Waikanae River fan.
-Laterally continuous gravel layers in the Waikanae area are replaced by a thick sequence of sand to the south.
-The boundary also corresponds with a flow divide between the Mazengarb and Wharemakau catchments - identified from piezometric surveying (Jones and Gyopari, 2005).
+Area 22.3 km 2 Boundaries Figure D1 shows the spatial extent of the zone including primary surface water features (streams and wetlands), groundwater level monitoring and concurrent flow gauging sites and the locations of bores recorded on the GWRC Wells database.
+The northern boundary runs NW-SE across the coastal plain and Parapara This 'boundary' is really a transition zone approximating the southern exter Waikanae River fan.
+Laterally continuous gravel layers in the Waikanae are by a thick sequence of sand to the south.
+The boundary also corresponds divide between the Mazengarb and Wharemakau catchments - identified from surveying (Jones and Gyopari, 2005).
 Principal surface water systems The Raumati groundwater zone is drained by three primary surface water catchments.
 The Wharemakau Stream flows westward across the coastal plain reaching the sea at Raumati Beach, Whareroa Stream drains the middle section of the Raumati groundwater zone to the north of QE Park, while the Wainui Stream flows from the foothills to the coast immediately north of Paekakariki.
 Aquifer sequences: A single unconfined to semi-unconfined sand dominated stratified aquifer system containing multiple, discrete water-bearing sand and gravel intervals interspersed with lower permeability silt and organic/peat layers.
-Recharge Average annual recharge is $8.94 \times 10^6 \text{ m}^3$ with a lower quartile recharge of $6.5 \times 10^6 \text{ m}^3$ .
-Average daily recharge is 24,490 m with a lower quartile of 17,982 m Existing NRP zones Paekakariki/Raumati and southern part of the Waikanae zone.
-Current consented No of groundwater takes m3/day x10 m /year Allocation as at December 2013 12 2647 0.6
+Recharge Average annual recharge is 8.94 x 10 6 m 3 with a lower quartile recharge of 6.5 x 10 6 m 3 .
+Average daily recharge is 24,490 m 3 with a lower quartile of 17,982 m 3 Existing NRP zones Paekakariki/Raumati and southern part of the Waikanae zone.
+Current consented No of groundwater takes m 3 /day x10 6 m3/year Allocation as at December 2013 12 2647 0.6